 - Three-year, twenty-mile covenant enforced against husband in divorce proceeding requiring the transfer of photographic developing business to wife, falling into the sale of the business and the executive management staff exceptions to the statute.

 See Gibson v.
 Angros, 491 P.2d 87 (Colo.
 App.
 1971); Boulder Medical Center v.
 Moore, 651 P.2d 464 (Colo.
 App.
 1982); Management Recruiters of Boulder v.
 Miller, 762 P.2d 763, 764-766 (Colo.
 App.
 1988); In re Marriage of Fischer, 834 P.2d 270 (Colo.
 App.
 1992).

-Contact our Colorado business attorneys for help with your non compete clause Colorado, non compete agreements in Colorado requirements.
+Contact our Colorado business attorneys for help with your Colorado covenant not to compete, non compete agreements and Colorado requirements.
 Call 1-866.601-5518.